Sometimes, an ordinary birthday cake won’t do. Here’s how to make a layered Giant Chocolate Chip Cookie Cake with Cream Cheese Frosting.

-This week was Courtney’s 15th birthday.
-She’s been planning and talking about her birthday wishes for months and one of the things she has wanted from the start was a cookie cake like I made last year.
+This week was Courtney’s 16th birthday.
+She’s been planning and talking about her birthday wishes for months and one of the things she has wanted from the start was a giant cookie cake like I made last year.
 When she turned 14 years old, she asked for one of those cookie cakes you see in the mall.
-Last year I attempted — and failed — at a (single layer) chocolate chip cookie cake for her.
+I attempted — and failed.

-This year, I was determined to get it right.
-While cruising around Martha Stewart’s website one day, I spotted a recipe for a Giant Chocolate Chip Cookie Cake.
+Last year, I was determined to get it right.
+While cruising around Martha Stewart’s website, I spotted a recipe for a Giant Chocolate Chip Cookie Cake.
 It had 5 layers and was very different than those at the mall, but still it seemed like something that would appeal to Courtney.

-First, you make up a massive bowl of chocolate chip cookie dough.
-It’s fairly similar to most other chocolate chip cookie dough recipes I make, except this one included heavy cream.
-After I made the dough, I put it in the refrigerator for about 1/2 hour or so to chill.
+First, you will make up a massive bowl of chocolate chip cookie dough.
+After you make the dough, you will put it in the refrigerator for about 1 hour to chill.

-Then, I put 1 cup of the chilled chocolate chip cookie into the Martha Wrap lined cake pan and pressed it out with my fingers so it was pressed all the way to the edges and even.
-Then, I put the pan of cookie dough into the refrigerator to chill for another 15 minutes or so.
+Put 1 cup of the chilled chocolate chip cookie into the lined cake pan and pressed it out with my fingers so it was pressed all the way to the edges and even.
+Place the pan of cookie dough into the refrigerator to chill for another 15 minutes or so.

-I remove the cake pan with cookie dough from the refrigerator and lifted the Martha Warp from the cake pan and set it on a baking sheet.
-Without disturbing the cookie dough, I pressed out the Martha Wrap so that it was somewhat flat.
+Remove the cake pan with cookie dough from the refrigerator and lift the wrap from the cake pan and set it on a baking sheet.
+Without disturbing the cookie dough, press out the wrap so that it was somewhat flat.

-The giant cookie was baked in the oven for 12 minutes at 350 degrees F. After baking, remove from the oven, allow to cool just slightly, and carefully remove it from the Martha Wrap and place on a cooling rack.
+Bake the giant cookie in the oven for 12 minutes at 350 degrees F. After baking, remove from the oven, allow to cool, and carefully remove it from the wrap and place on a cooling rack.

-You do this same procedure with the rest of your cookie dough (I ended up with enough cookie dough to make 6 layers).
+Repeat this same procedure with the rest of your cookie dough.

-Allow all the cookies to cool completely.
-While they are cooling, make your cream cheese frosting and then you are ready to frost and assemble.
-I laid out all of my giant cookies on the counter and spread frosting on the top of each one.
-The cookies are stacked, one on top of the other, with the frosting side upwards.
+While the cookies are cooling, make your cream cheese frosting.
+Lay out all of your giant cookies on the counter and spread a generous amount of frosting on the top of each one.
+Then, carefully stack the cookies, one on top of the other, with the frosting side upwards.

-After frosting, refrigerate until frosting is set, but remove from refrigerator about 1/2 before serving so it can be room temperature.
+After frosting, refrigerate until the frosting is set, but remove from refrigerator about 30 minutes before serving so it can be room temperature.
 Cut a slice, just like you do with any round cake.
 You’ll find that this cake is very rich and a little slice goes a long way!
-The slice in the photo below is actually quite large and I can only barely eat half of this.
+Even the slice in the photo below is way too much for me, but I have a couple kids who would strongly disagree.

-The final result is soft chocolate chip cookies, sandwiched between layers of cream cheese frosting.
 The cookies themselves almost become a cake-like texture, which I really liked.
-The cake was a MAJOR hit in my house.
-Courtney loved it and Mattie is now doubting his cake choices for his upcoming birthday.
+The giant cookie cake is a MAJOR hit in my house and most importantly, Courtney loves it.

 Giant Chocolate Chip Cookie Cake Tips:

-- I found Martha Wrap or Reynolds Wrap Non-stick Aluminum Foil to be the very best way to make the Giant Chocolate Chip Cookie Cake, but if you don’t have Martha Wrap, you could use parchment paper.
+- I found Martha Wrap or Reynolds Wrap Non-stick Aluminum Foil to be the very best way to make the Giant Chocolate Chip Cookie Cake, but if you don’t have these, you could use parchment paper.
 However, I don’t use it because it doesn’t “form” to the cake pan as well.
 If you wish to try an alternate method, be sure to check out the original recipe.

-- I found one key to making giant cookies that won’t spread out too far is the refrigerating of the cookie dough is an important step, so I encourage you to not skip it.
-Not only do I refrigerator after making the dough, but I also refrigerate each individual cake pan of cookie dough before baking.
+- Refrigerating of the cookie dough is an important step, so I encourage you to not skip it.
+Not only do I refrigerate after making the dough, but I also refrigerate each individual cake pan of cookie dough before baking.

 - My oven worked best with baking one giant cookie at a time, but you know your oven best, so feel free to do things differently, if you wish.